 Find the budgeting method that works best for you and your family.
-At the very least, you should track your spending each month through an app like Tiller.
+At the very least, you should track your spending each month.
 If you find that you’re already spending most of what you earn on living expenses and other needs, saving 50% of your income isn’t attainable.
 Instead, pick targets within your reach.

 For example, cut back from eating out three times a week to only twice.
 Instead of going out to the movies, take advantage of your public library’s free resources and check out DVDs instead.
 You can always change your budget in the future as your spending habits and savings needs change.

 2. You Don’t Know Why It Doesn’t Work

 If you don’t understand the reasons your budget keeps failing, you’re never going to find one that works for you.
 Knowing what about your current system or those you’ve abandoned in the past has tripped you up can help you figure out what can help you succeed in the future.

 Pay attention to the feelings you have when you think about your budget.
 Are you ignoring it because you hate spreadsheets?
 Ditch the spreadsheets in favor of something less byzantine, like a service such as MoneyPatrol or Pocketsmith that automates budgeting for you.
 If technology’s not your thing, try the envelope budgeting system.

 If you think budgeting is boring and lose interest quickly, brainstorm ways to make it more fun.
 For example, turn it into a game.
 Think of staying on track like the thrill of maintaining a winning streak in your favorite sport.

 If you’re not sure which method is best, try a few before settling on one or deciding budgeting doesn’t work for you.